 Homemade Goat’s Cheese, also referred to as Chèvre in Australia (French for goat), is easy to make and tastes deliciously sweet and creamy.
-It’s also a fun project to keep in mind for the school holidays and festive soirees.
-The kind I happened to host a couple of weeks ago for a couple of blogging and foodie friends.
+It’s also a fun project to keep in mind for the school holidays, festive soirees and the lockdown iso of 2020.